dnsimple/dnsimple-php/CONTRIBUTING.md

 2. Run the test suite and ensure all tests pass: `./vendor/bin/phpunit`
 3. Finalize the `## master` section in `CHANGELOG.md` assigning the version.
 4. Commit and push the changes

     ```shell
     git commit -a -m "Release $VERSION"
     git push origin master
     ```

 5. Wait for the CI to complete.
 6. Create a signed tag.

     ```shell
     git tag -a v$VERSION -s -m "Release $VERSION"
     git push origin --tags
     ```

+7. Wait for Packagist to pull the updates.
+Verify [dnsimple/dnsimple](https://packagist.org/packages/dnsimple/dnsimple) package is updated with the new release.

 ## Testing